terraform-ibm-modules/terraform-ibm-secrets-manager/solutions/security-enforced/README.md

-# Secrets Manager fully-configurable solution
+# Secrets Manager security-enforced solution

 This solution supports the following:
 - Taking in an existing resource group.